About Selling Village

 Our village has a small primary school, Selling Church of England Primary School (founded 1872), for children aged 5 - 11 in academic years 1-6.

 Selling is served by a small train station on the London Victoria to Dover Priory line, with good connections direct to London Victoria and to London St. Pancras via Faversham.
 The attractions of Canterbury - with its shopping, restaurants, theatre and famous Cathedral World Heritage site - are eight minutes away.
 Medieval Faversham, one of England's most charming and historic market towns and home to great festivals, is just five minutes away.
-More information about train times to and from Selling can be found here.
+More information about train times to and from Selling can be found here at SouthEastern Rail.